 Christian Education Commission

-Is responsible for all educational ministries of the church including (but not limited to) Sunday School, Confirmation Class, Adult Education, Spiritual Formation, First Friday Club, Junior Club, Vacation Bible School (VBS), Presbyterian Young Women, Puppet Ministry, Library Resources, and Community Nursery School (CNS).
+The Christian Education Commission is responsible for all educational ministries of the church including Sunday School, Confirmation Class, Adult Education, First Tuesday Club, Junior Club, Vacation Bible School (VBS), Presbyterian Young Women, and the Puppet Ministry.

 Finance Commission

-Coordinates the annual budget for the church, monitors monthly expenses and makes recommendations to the session about the finances of the church.
+The Finance Commission coordinates the annual budget for the church, monitors monthly expenses, and makes recommendations to the church's Session about the finances of the church.
 The Committees reporting to the commission are:

 Stewardship

-• Work with the Finance Commission and other commissions to interpret the annual budget for the congregation.
+- Working with the Finance Commission and others to explain the church’s annual budget to the congregation.

 Personnel Commission